arrancscott/pick-up-location/README.md

 ## Codestyle

 standard JS is used for codestyle.
-To check, run the following in the root dir:
+To check, run the following in the root dir after running `npm install standard -g`:

 ```bash
 $ standard